-In the permanent collection of the The Museum of London; The Ulster Museum , Belfast; The Whitworth, Manchester; The Glynn Vivian Art Gallery, Swansea; Kelvingrove / The People's Palace, Glasgow; Museums Sheffield; Worcester City Art Gallery & Museum.
+In the permanent collections of the The Museum of London, The Ulster Museum in Belfast, The Whitworth in Manchester, the Kelvingrove / The People's Palace in Glasgow, the Museums Sheffield, and Worcester City Art Gallery & Museum.

 At such a cataclysmic, troubling moment in British life, this lyrical pause for thought, about time and history, about human life — and death, of course — is hugely welcome. – Ben Luke, London Evening Standard

 Commissioned by Artangel, The Ethics of Dust was installed in 2016 in the oldest existing building in the Houses of Parliament.
 Over 50 meters long, this cast of Westminster Hall's east wall contained hundreds of years of surface pollution and dust held captive in translucent latex.

 Suspended from the roof and hung parallel to the east wall, the work was the result of a cleaning process in which latex was sprayed onto the walls of this UNESCO world heritage site, then peeled off, gently lifting dirt from the surface.
 Backlit and further illuminated by natural light from the hall's high windows, the amber glow of this sculptural installation commanded a moment of consideration for the what John Ruskin once called “that golden stain of time.”